How to read pdf metadata java with GroupDocs.Metadata: Extract Custom Metadata from PDFs

 License Acquisition Steps

-- Start with a free trial to explore its features.
+- Start with a free trial to explore the API.

 Step 1: Load the PDF Document